Ravengraven/Python-Sql_Data-Analysis-Bicycles/README.md

 ## Overview

-This project goes through the Production and Inventory Analysis of the Microsoft AdventureWorks Database.
-Adventure Works is a fictional bicycle manufacturing company, this database contains standard transactions data from an Enterprise Resource Planning System.
-It contains data from the following scenarios of the company: Human Resources, Product Management, Manufacturing, Purchasing, Inventory, Sales, and Admin.
-This analysis focuses on the Manufacturing and Inventory part of the data.
-Microsoft Power BI has been used to create an interactive dashboard while pulling data from SQL Server.
+This project involves analyzing the Production and Inventory sections of the Microsoft AdventureWorks Database, which represents a fictitious bicycle manufacturing company.
+The database comprises typical transactional data gathered from an Enterprise Resource Planning System.
+It encompasses various facets of the company, including Human Resources, Product Management, Manufacturing, Purchasing, Inventory, Sales, and Admin.
+The analysis primarily concentrates on the Manufacturing and Inventory aspects of this dataset.
+To visualize and analyze this data, Microsoft Power BI was utilized to develop an interactive dashboard, sourcing information directly from SQL Server.

-## Data Source
+## Model

 [Data Source](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms)

-## Data Model

-Defining an effective data structure in a dashboard is important, incorporating a star schema model gives an efficient design and makes the data refresh faster.
-The image below shows the tables used in the process:-
+Below we have defined the data model in star structure view:

 <img width="1024" alt="DataModel" src="https://raw.githubusercontent.com/ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-PowerBI/main/Dashboard%20Screenshots%20and%20Features/DataModel.png">